 The microbial safety of food impacts consumers nationally and internationally.
-My research uses tools of biotechnology to address questions of survival and virulence of foodborne pathogens.
 More so than many other disciplines food microbiology is in continual flux; new pathogens emerge, long recognized pathogens re-emerge as problems, and consumer demands change.
-Research emphasis is in the areas of microbial safety of fresh fruits and vegetables and antimicrobial resistance of foodborne pathogens.
+My research focuses on enhancing the microbial safety of food to improve human health.

 Antimicrobial treatments using light and plant derived compounds.

 Food safety is a global issue with significant implications for human health.
 The World Health Organization reports that unsafe food results annually in the illnesses of at least 2 billion people worldwide with many thousands of deaths.
-Chemical methods used to disinfect food may protect against the spread of foodborne bacteria, but such practices put selective pressure on bacteria to develop countermeasures that are often heritable.
+Chemical methods used to disinfect food may protect against the spread of foodborne bacteria, but such practices may place selective pressure on bacteria to develop countermeasures that are often heritable.
 Consumers in Europe and Britain are concerned that the use of chemical agents creates both microbiological and chemical food safety hazards by selecting for antibiotic resistance and generating potential carcinogenic compounds.
 The research conducted by the Matthews’ laboratory will provide the proof of concept for the photoinactivation treatment of meat and poultry, fruits and vegetables to control foodborne bacteria and enhance microbial safety.
-The photosensitizers used will be natural compounds—sodium copper chlorophyllin, curcumin, and riboflavin —that will be acceptable by consumers (provide a “clean label”) and government agencies and are not known to be associated with contributing to antimicrobial resistance.
+The photosensitizers used will be natural compounds that will be acceptable by consumers (provide a “clean label”) and government regulatory agencies and are not known to be associated with contributing to antimicrobial resistance.
 The umbrella goal of the research is to provide the science to support the effective application of photoinactivation treatment of food derived from animals and plants to improve microbiological safety of those foods.